If you’re planning on implementing a new ERP or CRM system, you need to start thinking about how you will measure implementation success.

 Of course, revenue is one indication of business success.
 However, you can learn a lot about your customer experience when you break it down to a more granular level.

 Your revenue per unique customer (RPUC) reveals customer interactions during a specific timeframe, using actual data and not average data.

 For instance, you can take a snapshot of your interactions with a particular customer over the course of one week, month, or year.
 Then, you can benchmark those findings against other interactions, such as how their peers interacted with your brand during that same time.
 You can use that data to personalize your outreach and loyalty strategies, driving individual customer value.

 5. Average Resolution Time

 When your customers have a problem or need an answer, how long do they have to wait?
 That’s essentially what you’re measuring by analyzing your company’s average resolution time.

 In short, this measures how long it takes a customer service agent to resolve a customer’s issue.

 You can use these findings to learn more about why your customer satisfaction rates look like they do.
 It also helps reveal inefficiencies within your customer service department.

 Quick resolutions can help improve your customer experience, which enhances customer loyalty.
-Research shows that 78% of customers are more likely to be loyal to a brand if they have an amazing experience on their digital channel, while 64% will move to a competitor if their experience is unpleasant.
+Research shows that 78% of customers are more likely to be loyal to a brand if they have an amazing experience on a digital channel, while 64% will move to a competitor if their experience is unpleasant.